-- (1) The purpose of the Bachelor's thesis is for candidates to prove that they are able to work independently, within a given period of time and using academic methods, to address a problem from the field of Byzantine Archaeology and Art History. - (2) In accordance with § 6 paragraph 1 sentence 1, the Bachelor's thesis may be assigned and supervised by any authorised examiner. - (3) The candidate must begin work on the Bachelor's thesis no later than three months after successful completion of the last examination completed during the course of study, or must have by that time submitted an application for the assignment of a topic to the chairperson of the examinations board.
-If the deadline is not met, the Bachelor's thesis will be graded as "failed" (5.0), unless the candidate is not at fault for the deadline being exceeded. - (4) The topic of the Bachelor's thesis will be determined by the thesis supervisor, in consultation with the candidate.
+- (1) The purpose of the Bachelor's thesis is for candidates to prove that they are able to work independently, within a given period of time and using academic methods, to address a problem from the field of Classical Archaeology. - (2) In accordance with § 6, paragraph 1 sentence 1, the Bachelor's thesis may be assigned and supervised by any authorised examiner. - (3) The candidate must begin work on the Bachelor's thesis no later than three months after successful completion of the last examination completed during the course of study, or must have by that time submitted an application for the assignment of a topic to the chairperson of the examinations board.
+If the deadline is not met, the Bachelor's thesis will be graded as "failed" (5.0), unless the candidate is not at fault for the deadline being exceeded. - (4) The topic of the Bachelor's thesis will be determined by the thesis supervisor in consultation with the candidate.
 If an application for assignment of a topic is submitted, the chairperson of the examinations board will ensure that the candidate receives a topic for the Bachelor's thesis in timely fashion.
 The candidate is permitted to propose topics; however, this does not constitute entitlement to a particular topic.
 The thesis topic will be assigned by the chairperson of the examinations board; the date of assignment must be recorded. - (5) The deadline for submission of the thesis is nine weeks following assignment of the topic.
 In exceptional cases, the examinations board may extend this deadline by up to three weeks.
 If the deadline is not met, the Bachelor's thesis will be graded as "failed" (5.0), unless the candidate is not at fault for the deadline being exceeded.
-The topic may only be rejected once, and only within the first two weeks after the date of assignment. - (6) The topic, task and scope of the Bachelor thesis must be limited in such a way that the candidate should be able to complete the thesis within the given time frame.
+The topic may only be rejected once, and only within the first two weeks after the date of assignment. - (6) The topic, task and scope of the Bachelor's thesis must be limited in such a way that the candidate should be able to complete the thesis within the given time frame. - (7) The Bachelor's thesis must be written in either German or English.
+Upon approval of the examinations board, the thesis may also be written in other languages.